neondatabase/website/content/docs/guides/logical-replication-alloydb.md

    SELECT * FROM pg_stat_subscription;
    ```

-   The subscription (`my_subscription`) should be listed, confirming that your subscription has been successfully created.
+   The subscription (`my_subscription`) should be listed, confirming that your subscription has been created successfully.

 ## Test the replication